-Before studying the superpotential of the del Pezzo surface $Y$, we will first construct a sequence of K\"ahler forms which are compactible with the special Lagrangian fibration constructed in \cite{CJL}.
+Before studying the superpotential of the del Pezzo surface $Y$, we will first construct a sequence of K\"ahler forms which are compatible with the special Lagrangian fibration constructed in \cite{CJL}.

 \begin{rmk} This can be viewed as the mathematical realization of the Hori-Vafa renormalization.
-We will refer the readers to in Conjecture 4.4 \cite{A} and the discussion below. \end{rmk}
+We will refer the readers to in \cite[Conjecture 4.4]{A} and the discussion below. \end{rmk}

 First observe that $L_u$ are special Lagrangians with respect to $\omega_{TY}$ and $\Omega$.
-In particular, $L_u$ are totally real respect to the standard complex structure $J$ and the compactness theorem holds \cite{FZ}.
+In particular, $L_u$ are totally real with respect to the standard complex structure $J$ and the compactness theorem holds \cite{FZ}.
 From Lemma \ref{6}, the torus $L_u$ is Lagrangian with respect to $\omega_i$ for $i\gg 1$.
 Therefore, it make sense to consider the superpotential of $L_u$.
 Given a relative class $\beta\in H_2(X,L_u)$ of Maslov index two.
 Assume that $L_u$ does not bound any Maslov index zero holomorphic discs, then the moduli space $\mathcal{M}_{1,\beta}(X,L_u)$ is compact without boundary.
-Define the open Gromov-Witten invariant of class $\beta$ to be We will refer the readers to \cite{F2} for details of the smooth correspondences.
+Define the open Gromov-Witten invariant of class $\beta$ by where $m_{0,\beta}$ is part of the $A_{\infty}$-operators of the $A_{\infty}$-structure on $H^*(L_u,\Lambda)$.
+Intuitively, it counts the number of Maslov index two discs with boundary on $L_u$ and in relative homology class $\beta$ passing through a generic point on $L_u$.
 Intuitively, $n_{\beta}$ counts the number of holomorphic discs of class $\beta$ with the boundary passing through a generic point in $L_u$.